-The perfect eco-retreat, set in expansive private grounds in a beautiful part of Cornwall.
+The perfect cottage eco-retreat, set in expansive private grounds in a beautiful part of Cornwall.

 Little White Alice Carnmenellis Cornwall TR16 6PL 01209 861 000

-All our properties are well insulated with wood burning stoves so cosy and warm whatever the time of year and we welcome dogs in all our properties.
+All our properties are well insulated with wood burning stoves, so are cosy and warm whatever the time of year, and we welcome dogs in all our properties.

 Our Favourite Spot